June 3

 By understanding these basic concepts and how they interrelate, you can confidently craft your own powerful metal music.

-Building on our discussion of scales, chords, and progressions, let’s delve into the concepts of melody and harmony, which are crucial for crafting compelling metal music.
+Building on scales, chords, and progressions, let’s explore melody and harmony.
+These concepts are essential for creating powerful and compelling metal music.

 What’s the Difference Between Melody and Harmony in Music Theory?